alverena/documentation/user_guide/customer_management/customer_management_overview.rst

 Contacts
 ^^^^^^^^

-While a Customer and Account may refer to either a company, an enterprise, or a person, a **Contact** entity represents an actual person you are dealing with.
+While a Customer and Account may refer to either a company, an enterprise, or a person, the **Contact** entity represents an actual person you are dealing with.
 It contains their personal information, details of their position in the customer-company, their address information, and other related data.